1:285 scale

 1:285 scale or 6 mm figure size is a US Army scale introduced in the late 1960s, and used for wargames and some scale model dioramas.
 It is used in miniature wargaming to depict large battles in a relatively small gaming area.
 1:300 scale (5 mm scale) is an almost identical NATO standard scale.

-Both figure scales are based on the 1 mm = 1 ft calculation that reduces the average 1.72 m height of a Caucasian male to a 5.7 mm tall figure.
+Both figure scales are based on the 1 mm = 1 ft calculation that reduces the average 1.72 m height of a human male to a 5.7 mm tall figure.
 "6 mm" is therefore used as a rounded-up reference to the scale.

 In 1:285 scale, a typical 20 mm base can mount approximately 3-5 infantry figures; or three strips of four figures in rank-and-file formation.